betodealmeida/nefelibata/README.rst

 Publishers
 ~~~~~~~~~~

-The fourth part defines where your weblog will be published to once it's been built. `Neocities <https://neocities.org/>`_ is easy to setup and recommended for beginners, but you can also publish to S3 and IPFS:
+The fourth part defines where your weblog will be published to once it's been built. `Neocities <https://neocities.org/>`_ is easy to setup and recommended for beginners, but you can also publish to S3, FTP and IPFS:

 .. code-block:: yaml